-Okay, I’m going to go into this article assuming you know what a cat is and that you know they love to scratch stuff.
-It’s kind of their thing, besides napping and generally being jerks.
-Also, I’m just going to assume you own a cat and you’re reading this article because you’re looking at cat claw caps and wondering if they’ll help you protect your furniture from the wrath of your cat’s tiny little death claws.
+Updated September 18, 2020: OK, I’m going to go into this article assuming you know what a cat is and that you know they love to scratch stuff.
+It’s kind of their thing, besides napping.
+Also, I’m just going to assume you own a cat and you’re reading this article because you’re looking at cat claw caps and wondering if they’ll help you protect your furniture.
+(Besides homeowners insurance, of course.)

 Cat claw caps are tiny plastic nail caps that you glue onto your cat’s claws.
 While a few different companies make them, you’re most likely to see them from a company called Soft Paws.
 You can typically get a pack of forty (plus the adhesive) for under $15 on Amazon.
 You can put them on your cat yourself — no need to visit a groomer.
 Each cap should stay on the nail for about six weeks, and then fall off with the natural growth of the nail.
 A pack of forty caps should last you about four to six months.

-Cat claws are sharp — you know, to protect themselves from predators and stuff like that.
+Cat claws are sharp — you know, so they can protect themselves from predators and stuff like that.
 But also, cats have to scratch stuff, which in the wild is not a problem, because they can just scratch tree trunks.
-As a human race we generally don’t respect trees so we respect cats for disrespecting trees.

 Nope.
 It just makes their claws dull so they can’t do any real damage.

-You’ll find plenty of random people on the internet telling you that nail caps are cruel, "seem like mutilation," and generally silly looking.
+But, you’ll find plenty of people on the internet telling you that nail caps are cruel, "seem like mutilation," and are generally silly-looking.
 Some common complaints claim that cat claw caps:

 trap the sweat that cats get in their nails